ypaulsussman/learning-log/src/pages/blog/Advanced React Patterns.md

 ---
 templateKey: 'blog-post'
-title: Advanced React Patterns (Dodds)
+title: Advanced React Patterns (Dodds, Kent)
-date: 2017-01-04T15:04:10.000Z
+date: 2018-05-25
-description: good stuff; let's see if prism works
+description: This course teaches you advanced patterns in React that you can use to make components that are simple, flexible, and enjoyable to work with.
 tags:
+  - frontend-masters
+  - live-course
+  - nonfiction
   - react
+  - components
-  - FEM
+  - javascript
-  - etc
+  - kent-c-dodds

 ---

 ### .setState() options